-After spending a couple of days in Townsville and then two more in Mackay, my journey kept me going south this time to the Capricorn Coast near Rockhampton, named for the Tropic of Capricorn that bisects the region.
+After a day in Townsville and then two more in Mackay, my journey kept me going south to the Capricorn Coast near Rockhampton, named for the Tropic of Capricorn that bisects the region.
 First stop is Yeppoon, the tourist and commercial hub of the region.
-Yeppoon has a lovely beach looking out on to Keppel Bay, which was deserted on the mild Autumn day I arrived.
+Yeppoon has a lovely beach looking out on to Keppel Bay, which was deserted on the mild autumn day I arrived.
 The town is still recovering from Tropical Cyclone Marcia which tore through Yeppoon in February 2015.
-The name Yeppoon comes from the local Darumbal people, the same nomenclature going to Yeppen Yeppen lagoon just south of Rockhampton.
+The name Yeppoon comes from local Darumbal people, the same nomenclature going to Yeppen Yeppen lagoon south of Rockhampton.
 Yeppoon was first settled by white cane farmers in the 1860s and was a prominent blackbirding centre.

 I retraced my steps to the beach and found the closed GKI resort.
 This used to have a reputation as party central but has been boarded up for several years while a multi-million dollar replacement is tied up in the court.
 The houses behind the resort were also empty.
 Finally I found two fishermen landing and asked them whether I could get a coffee anywhere on the island.
 “Right down the other end of the beach,” they told me.

 Ten minutes later, I found GKI nirvana at the appropriately named Hideaway Resort.
 Not only did it have good coffee, it did hot lunches, alcohol and had great views looking down on the beach from the top of the sand dune.
 Refreshed I was finally ready to enjoy GKI.
 I saw lovely coral strung beaches with beautiful clear seas, teeming with life and little sign of bleaching.
 The water was warm and inviting and each new beach was an adventure waiting to be discovered.